abhijain2003/LearnEasy/README.md

 - GitHub makes it easy to implement the **CI/CD workflow** and makes the deployment process easy.
 - **Deploying** the project on GitHub helped us to get the project deployed on the network to be accessed by other people.
 - We are using GitHub for **Collaboration**.
 GitHub makes it easy to share code with others and helps a lot in collaboration.
 GitHub makes it easy to set up a project and get started.
-- We also used GitHub for planning and keeping track of our project and its progress with the help of **GitHub project** management tool.
+- We also used GitHub for planning and keeping track of our project and its progress with the help of the **GitHub project** management tool.

 ## ⛅ Best Use of Google Cloud

 Our application uses Firebase for the database to store chats and to authenticate users.
 Cloud Firestore is a flexible, scalable real-time, high-performance database for mobile, web, and server development from Firebase and Google Cloud.
 Firebase is a free service and easy to use and has sped up our development process significantly.

-## 🌐 Best Domain Name from Domain.com (If we are able to do)
+## 🌐 Best Domain Name from Domain.com (If we can do)

 - Register any .tech domain name from Domain.com.